 VRComponentand your six cubemapped images to form the skybox (from a panorama).

 layerA = new VRLayerto project a layer (spherical coordinate system) or add animation.
 Bringing in artboards from Sketch is an option here too.

 - Pan around the prototype in Framer or mobile devices.

 - Ideal for trying out animation values and states.
 Also useful if you need to convey these values to a developer.

-- It may not be your best option for prototyping complex interactions, like physics or first or third person controller-based games, but it’s a good option for less complex 360˙ experiences.
+- It may not be your best option for prototyping complex interactions, like physics or first or third person controller-based games, but it’s a good option for less complex 360˙ experiences with UI elements.